 How to write an event proposal that lands more clients

-If you run an event planning business or event venue, you already know that client and event management begins long before you start drawing up budgets, timelines or floor plans.
+If you manage an event venue or event planning business, you already know that client and event management begins long before you start drawing up budgets, timelines or floor plans.
 In fact, it begins with the first email, call or meeting with a prospective client and extends through the first deliverable, which is usually an event management proposal or estimate.

 Often these initial prospecting activities get lumped in with lead generation, sales and marketing tasks, and this is all well and good.
 However, during those first discussions and exchanges of information, you will need to be wearing your event planner hat as well as your sales and marketing hats because the questions you will encounter and the educated decisions you will need to make all rely on your event management acumen.